 Choose a shared verse for the week, or try a 30-day devotional for students.
 Write it on a sticky note near the backpack hook or jot it on a planner page.
 Proverbs 3:5–6 or Psalm 121:2 can become a compass when decisions arise.
 Repeating a verse builds a quiet memory that can surface during a tough test or awkward conversation.

-Finally, keep evenings gentle.
+Keep evenings gentle, too.
 Share highs and lows at dinner or while washing dishes.
 James 1:5 reminds us to ask God for wisdom.
 Invite each person to name one place they need wisdom tomorrow and pray a single sentence over it.
-The goal is not perfection; it’s presence.
+Aim for presence rather than perfection.

 If this blessed your heart, it might bless someone else too.
 Share it with someone who needs encouragement today.